Anne Dias-Griffin: Teaching

 Dias is an adjunct professor at Georgetown University's McDonough School of Business where she teaches a course on hedge fund strategies.
 The class straddles theoretical teachings and practical applications of the hedge fund industry.
 Guest speakers have come from the world’s top investment firms, including Elliott Associates, Tiger Global, Citadel, Carnegie Corporation, Monticello, Coatue, Paulson & Co., Magnetar and Viking.

 Publications

 Media

-Dias is a contributor on foreign policy issues, finance and economics as well as French politics for the Financial Times, the Huffington Post, The Chicago Tribune, and Crain’s Chicago Business.

 In 2012, Dias launched Reboot Illinois, a news website and social media platform focused on Illinois politics, with over 650,000 monthly page views.
 During Dias’ ownership, Reboot Illinois was the recipient of multiple journalism awards.
 She sold her interest in the site to AFK Media Group in 2016.

-Published papers

-Moss, David, Anne Dias, and Bertrand O. Stephann.
-The French Pension System: On the Verge of Retirement?, Harvard Business School Case 798-032.